 Who Should Not Get Vaccinated?

 The goal is for everyone to be able to get a COVID vaccine.
-Research is being done on vaccines for younger children.
+Research is being done on vaccines for children younger than 5 years of age and boosters for children younger than 12 years of age.
 Tell the vaccine clinic if you:

 - Have had any allergic reactions to vaccines in the past

 - Are sick—you may need to wait until you feel better

 What Other Ways Can I Protect Myself and Others from COVID?

 To help protect yourself, your family, and others:

 - Wear a mask when you are not home.